rwb/ccjs710-lesson9/README.md

 >
 ```

-* Next, we extract the parameter estimates form this model:
+* Next, we extract the parameter estimates from this model:

 ```R
 a <- coef(m2)[1]